TrigamDev/wumpus.js/README.md

 # wumpus.js
-Silly little Discord API wrapper
+Silly little Discord API wrapper that will probably never gonna be finished
-Probably never gonna finish lol